 A cross-industry guide has been published to support the Government's guidance.
 The collaborative industry guide sets out in detail how home moves can take place while still fully complying with social distancing measures and Public Health guidance.

 The guidance, approved by the CLC, was developed collaboratively by the residential sector and professional organisations’ representatives.
 Specifically, it is relevant to property agents, mortgage advisers, property managers, property lawyers/conveyancers, surveyors, energy assessors, home removal, and also associated professionals such as those contractors involved in property development, management, and the home moving processes in the UK.

 Home moving in Wales

 Under the current ‘firebreak’ measures in place in Wales, people have been asked to postpone home moves wherever possible until after 16 November.
-The Welsh Government have published Guidance for the housing market to in Wales.
+The Welsh Government have published Guidance for the housing market to in Wales that applies otherwise.
 This enables house viewings to take place in vacant properties and house moves where a sale has been agreed but not yet completed.
 It will be a reasonable excuse to leave your local area or be indoors with other persons in order to: